romank0/django-pgpubsub/docs/metrics.rst

 - ``notifications-queue.processing-lag``: the age (in the milliseconds) of the oldest unprocessed notification.

-Do to that implement a functionthat would configure opentelemetry meter provider.
+To do that implement a function that would configure an opentelemetry meter provider.
-Here's and example withe the console exporter:
+Here's an example with the console exporter:

 .. code-block:: python